 According to the CySEC Directive, the risk management disclosures should be included in either the financial statements of the investment firms if these are published, or on their websites.
 In addition, these disclosures must be verified by the external auditors of the investment firm.
 The investment firm will be responsible to submit its external auditors' verification report to CySEC.
 The Company has included its risk management disclosures as per the Directive on its website as it does not publish its financial statements.
-Verification of these disclosures have been made by the external auditors and sent to CySEC.
+Verification of these disclosures will be made by the external auditors and sent to CySEC by the end of 31st August 2020 in line with the extended submission deadline for audited financial statements as per Circular C381.